Wednesday, May 22, 2024

 A moment later she looked at him again curiously.
 Finally she spoke, as if testing her hypothesis.
 ‘Tan..tu no Bolivian, si?’

 From her intonation and those last three words, Antonio could at least figure what she was getting at.
 He shook his head.
-‘No, mi no Bolivian.’
+‘No, no es Bolivian.’

 ‘Americano?’